International Student and Scholar Services

-- Contributing to the research and teaching mission of the university by assisting with employment authorization for distinguished international scholars, faculty, and staff;
+- contributing to the research and teaching mission of the university by assisting with employment authorization for distinguished international scholars, faculty, and staff; and

-- Promoting global awareness and internationalization at the university by facilitating international agreements, and by administering international programming through hosting and sponsoring international events.
+- promoting global awareness and internationalization at the university by administering international programming through hosting and sponsoring internationally minded events.

 Who is an international student?

 An international student is a student enrolled in a U.S. academic program in a non-immigrant visa classification.

 - Common non-immigrant visa classifications are: A-1, A-2, B-1, B-2, E-1, E-2, F-1, F-2, H-1, H-4, J-1, J-2, K-1, L-1, L-2, M-1, R-1, R-2, TN, and TD.

 - F-1 Student is the most common non-immigrant visa classification at Texas State with over 90 percent of international students in F-1 status.

 - A student who has applied for or received an immigrant classification such as permanent residency or refugee or asylum status, or who is undocumented is not categorized as an international student.